tonyzhang25/tonyzhang25.github.io/_pages/about.md

 ## News

-**5/2022**:  Our [new bumble bee behavior paper](https://link.springer.com/article/10.1007/s10015-022-00762-x), the result of a collaboration between Google X and the [Crall Lab](https://www.crall-lab.com/), is published in the Journal of Artificial Life and Robotics.
+**5/2022**:  Our [new bumble bee behavior paper](https://link.springer.com/article/10.1007/s10015-022-00762-x), the result of a collaboration between Google X and the [Crall Lab](https://www.crall-lab.com/), is published in Springer's Artificial Life and Robotics.

 **11/2021**:  I have defended my thesis and will be starting full-time at X in Jan 2022.